PheaSoy/zerdis/README.md

       - dev
 ```
 For the queue **topic** is the same `Configure Server`.
 If you want like to change the topic name fo Configure Server or Configure Client they are pair and must be the same.

+More understand you can download the project [sample-code](https://github.com/PheaSoy/zerdis/tree/master/sample-code).
+We're welcome you to contribute more features like UI authentication, history,etc.